From the Blog

 Balance academic rigor with flexible assessments that support diverse learners and promote meaningful learning.

-What are effective alternatives to traditional letter grading systems?
+What are modern alternatives to traditional letter grading systems?

 Use alternative grading approaches that focus on student growth, mastery, and meaningful feedback in today’s evolving classrooms.

-How can teachers effectively differentiate instruction in mixed-ability classrooms?
+How can teachers strategically differentiate instruction in mixed-ability classrooms?

 Differentiate instruction effectively in mixed-ability classrooms with strategies that meet diverse student needs and learning styles.